dartanhansv/cisco-certifications/01-routing-protocols/multicast/pim.md

 ## 📢 Joining PIM-SM

 - DRs receive IGMP membership reports from hosts wanting to join a multicast group.
-- If the group is already active on another interface, the router simply adds the new interface to the forwarding table and periodically sends queries.
+- If the group is already active on another interface, the router adds the new interface to the forwarding table and periodically sends queries.
 - If the group is not yet present, the router adds the interface and sends a **join** message toward the RP requesting the multicast group.

 ---